בנסיעתא

 Gazprom is the world's largest gas company, which supplies a quarter of Europe's gas consumption, and all the gas consumed in the former Soviet Union.
 It also has a "Jewish connection".
 Among the company's owners were two young Jews, Michael Khodrokovsky and Leonid Nevezlin, who controlled it through the "Yukos" Oil Company.
 Nevezlin made Aliya to Israel and settled in Herzliya.
 Leonid Nevzlin's daughter is married to our Knesset Speaker, Yuli Edelstein

 Before leaving Petersburg, my wife and I sat on a bench on the promenade, watching the sea and the Gazprom Tower on the horizon, enjoying a breeze blowing lightly from the bay.
-Two good-looking student girls saw the Kipah on my head, and came over to chat to us.
-They turned out to be Jewish, who wanted to practice their Hebrew a bit.
-One of the things I learned from them was that the Jews in Petersburg are worrying about their future.
+Two good-looking student girls saw the Kipah on my head and came over to chat with us.
+They turned out to be Jewish and wanted to practice their Hebrew a bit.
+One of the things I learned from them was that the Jews in Petersburg were worrying about their future.
 They say that anti-Semitism is bubbling beneath the social surface.
 "It's in the DNA of the gentiles here" they say.
 The laymen are jealous of the Jews because of the many Jewish oligarchs in the city, who are considered to be robbers of the public coffers.
 "Today the situation of the Jews is safe and good, thanks to Putin's strong hand", the girls say.
 "But what will happen to us after the Putin era?
 All Soviet tsars and rulers harassed Jews and allowed pogroms.
 Will there not again be an anti-Semitic leader who will release the bridle and allow mobs to harm us, and will endorse Duma members to enact laws that restrict Jews?" i

-"The solution to your concerns is to make Aliya to Israel" I told them
+The solution to your concerns is to make Aliya to Israel" I told them

 "Not yet" they replied.
 "It's still good for us here in Petersburg"